 - On Charmed, this is the explanation for why the Halliwell Sisters grew up not being able to use their powers or knowing about them: Their mother and grandmother "bound their powers" in order to let them live a safe and normal life.
 This was never quite as much of an option with baby Wyatt, who is an even greater Chosen One than the Charmed Sisters themselves, but the Halliwell Sisters still had a tendency to wish that they could give Wyatt a normal life.

 - In Chinese Paladin, the hero tries to do this towards his Love Interest, having time-traveled back to her childhood.
 He asks her granny to not tell her about her heritage and keep her secluded from danger.
-Not being very Genre Savvy, it backfires on him nastily, resulting in Ling'er having no clue how to use her Chosen One powers when she needs them.
+It backfires on him nastily, resulting in Ling'er having no clue how to use her Chosen One powers when she needs them.

 - This pretty much sums up why Papa Bartowski left his children on Chuck - a case when the children in question weren't infants.